brugr/musicbot-docker/README.md

 A Docker image for [jagrosh's Discord MusicBot](https://github.com/jagrosh/MusicBot).

-To use it simply clone the repo, modify the `config.txt` file and run `docker-compose up -d`
+To use it simply clone the repo, grab the [`config.txt`](https://jmusicbot.com/config/) file, modify it for your needs and run `docker-compose up -d`.